 12:30 start successfully avoided the rain.
 5 aboard rowed up to Mill Meadows to erect the rig, then sailed to Marsh Lock, dipping the sail to clear the phone wires!

-Above Marsh lock we managed several runs up and down the reach despite gently fickle breezes, and all "students" took the helm.
+Above Marsh Lock we managed several runs up and down the reach despite gently fickle breezes, and all "students" took the helm.
 Returned through the lock around 16:20 sailing right in (at about half a knot!).

 Molly "to bed" before sunset.